 Your brand is no different.
 Whether it’s good news or bad, you need to take action immediately.

-Our latest feature, Pulse, helps you take action.
-When a topic you’re monitoring is getting more mentions than usual, we’ll send you a notification – a pulse.
+Our latest feature, Spike, helps you take action.
+When a topic you’re monitoring is getting more mentions than usual, we’ll send you a notification – a spike.

 We’ll tell you when the big stuff happens, as soon as it happens – so you can react.

 * Texts are free, but subject to carrier fees.